How to Prepare for Google’s Latest Update: Core Web Vitals

 - Google announced a major update to its algorithm: Core Web Vitals

-- This new update is focused on user experience and will take effect sometime in 2021
+- This new update is focused on user experience and will take effect in May 2021

 - Improving your website’s speed and usability will be key to prepare